 Stefan P. Schropp

-Stefan Schropp joined the litigation department of Ropes & Gray’s Washington D.C. office as an associate in 2017.
+Stefan Schropp joined Ropes & Gray’s litigation department as an associate in 2017.
 Before joining the firm, Stefan clerked for the Honorable R. Lanier Anderson, III of the U.S. Court of Appeals for the Eleventh Circuit in Macon, Georgia.
 During law school, he was an articles editor for the North Carolina Law Review and externed for a Justice of the Supreme Court of North Carolina.

 After graduating from Yale in 2009, Stefan spent three years teaching 7th grade math in Charlotte, North Carolina through Teach for America.
 In addition to his law degree, he has masters degrees in Public Administration from the UNC School of Government and in Business Administration from Queens University.

 - Assisted in defense of a pharmaceutical company against allegations of violations of the False Claims Act and the Food, Drug, & Cosmetic Act.